andrew-nks/Appytizer-1/README.md

 Style.css is the external CSS file for our webpage design.

 <-- This can be ignored -->
-The assest folder consist of all the image and javascript for some of design function.
+The assest folder consist of all the images and javascript for some of design function.
+All images are accessed from the asset folder, followed by img foler.

 To do:
 1. nav bar